 Canon FL 50mm f1.4 II

 Let me start by saying this lens is better than people say it is.
-It's 42 years old.
-Focus dampening is still good.
+Focus dampening is good despite its age.
 Aperture is still positive and snappy.
 It's made very well.
 On the Eos M3 it handles very well.
 Focusing is easy and it's not too heavy.

 Sharpness and contrast at f1.4 are quite acceptable.
 At f2 it sharpens up slightly and it's crisp at f4.